Gratis to the Consumer:

 This transformation is already underway.
 The dynamics of platform economies, decentralized networks, and user-data monetization all point to the shifting role of the consumer, from endpoint to creator.
 The rise of user dividends, blockchain-based incentive structures, and attention economies further underscores this trend.

-The network introduces a capped emission mechanism for its native coin, strictly tied to the system's growth.
-Allocations occur only when the coin's market price rises, ensuring that value creation aligns with real network expansion.
-No coin allocations occur during “red days,” when the price declines.
-New coins are allocated only during “green days,” when the price rises, confirming organic system growth.
+The network introduces a capped emission mechanism for its native coin - coen, strictly tied to the network's growth.
+Allocations occur only when the coen's market price rises, ensuring that value creation aligns with real network expansion.
+No coen allocations occur during “red days,” when the price declines.
+New coen are allocated only during “green days,” when the price rises, confirming organic network growth.

-Validators, Network Registry Agents (NRA), Consumption Reflection Agents (CRA), and Regulated Financial Agents (RFA) are the system's primary operational agents:
+Validators, Consumption Reflection Agents (CRA), Wallet Apps and Regulated Financial Agents (RFA) are the network's primary operational agents:

-• CRAs verify authentic acts of consumption that qualify for recognition.
+• CRAs process and verify users' spending transactions that qualifies for recognition.

-Validators and CRAs receive fees for their services, regardless of green or red days, ensuring the system's operational stability.
-Minting rights are granted to users.
-Only verified acts of consumption, proven by CRAs and validated according to the network's protocol rules, participate in allocations of native coins during green days.
-Thus, consumers who contribute to network growth participate in coin distribution events.
+Validators, CRAs and Wallet Apps receive fees for their services, regardless of green or red days, ensuring the system's operational stability.
+Mining rights are granted to users.
+Only verified spending transactions, processed by CRAs and validated according to the network's rules, participates in the allocation of Gratis during green days.
+Thus, consumers who contribute to network growth participate in Gratis allocation.

-OUTBE is a new economic system: one where participation, not possession, is the condition of value creation and distribution.
+outbe is an economic system: one where participation, not possession, is the condition of value creation and distribution.